ycl310/KahootFloodBot/README.md

-# KahootSpamBot
+# KahootFloodBot
-A kahoot spam bot written with Python and the KahootPY library
+A kahoot flood bot written with Python and the KahootPY library

 # Setting up